polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 <description xml:lang="ja">Amazon Kindle&#12473;&#12488;&#12450;</description>
 ```

-This part serves to show waf name & description in kindle ui.
-It supports `xml:lang` for localisation & can use unicode characters as shown.
+This part serves to show WAF name & description in the Kindle UI.
+It supports `xml:lang` for localisation & can use Unicode characters as shown.

-### The Payload
+### The payload

 ```xml
 <content src="index.html" />
 ```

-This tag tells mesquite which file to load when the waf is opened.
+This tag tells Mesquite which file to load when the WAF is opened.

 ### Features